UniBee-Billing/unibee-go-client/README.md

-# Go API client for openapi
+# Go API client for unibee

 This is UniBee api server, For this sample, you can use the api key `EUXAgwv3Vcr1PFWt2SgBumMHXn3ImBqM` to test the authorization filters